Taylor Heinicke Player Prop Bets for NFL Week 13 | Washington vs. Las Vegas 12/5/2021

 Matchup vs. Las Vegas

-- The Raiders are conceding 246.5 passing yards per game this year, the NFL's 12th-ranked pass defense.
+- The Raiders are giving up 246.5 passing yards per game this season, the NFL's 12th-ranked pass defense.

-- The Raiders' defense is 23rd in the NFL, allowing 1.8 passing touchdowns per game.
+- The Raiders' defense is 23rd in the NFL, conceding 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Seahawks, Heinicke completed 77.1% of his passes for 223 yards, while tossing one touchdown with one interception.
+- Heinicke put together a 223-yard performance against the Seahawks last week, completing 77.1% of his pass attempts and throwing for one touchdown with one interception.

-- Heinicke has racked up 685 passing yards (228.3 per game) and has a 77.5% completion percentage (69-for-89) over his last three appearances, tossing five touchdowns and one interception.

-- He also has 47 rushing yards on 13 carries, averaging 15.7 yards per game.

 Heinicke's Washington Teammates